sanjan-github/Sanjan_Editor_Portfolio/.ai/12/CURRENT-STATE.md

-The media dependency is therefore no longer blocked.
+The production-media dependency is no longer blocked.
-Posters/thumbnails may still need to be generated or selected appropriately.
+Posters/thumbnails may still need to be created or selected.

+18. Editing Positioning
+Sanjan's own creative editing ability is the primary positioning.
+The editing should communicate:

+creativity
+pacing
+rhythm
+visual impact
+transitions
+effects
+storytelling
+personality

+Sanjan can independently create edits from supplied footage.
+A client may also provide a reference video.
+Reference-video recreation is an optional client convenience, not the primary identity of the editor.
+It may allow Sanjan to:

+recreate a reference style
+closely match a reference
+improve upon a reference

+The portfolio must NOT position Sanjan primarily as a replication editor.

+19. Responsive Target
+The experience must be deliberately optimized for:

+desktop/laptop
+tablet
+mobile

+Mobile is not simply a scaled-down desktop composition.
+The Hero, navigation, typography, media, project presentation, motion, and spacing may adapt substantially across screen sizes.

-11. Video Architecture
+20. Video Architecture
-Videos are hosted externally through Cloudinary.
+Videos are hosted through Cloudinary.
-Videos should not be stored in GitHub.
+Videos should not be stored directly in GitHub.
-Expected behavior:
+Expected flow:
 poster
 ↓
 user interaction
 ↓
 video source activated
 ↓
-Cloudinary video loads
+Cloudinary loads
 ↓
 playback
-The current project already has a reusable video-dialog foundation.
-The final implementation must preserve:
+The video system must preserve:

 on-demand loading
 keyboard accessibility